Thursday, April 17, 2025

 10 Oct 24

 We drove to Jervis Bay Marine Park had a mooch around and then it was coffee and custard square time at a nearby cafe.
 The beach was nice and sandy and the scenery equally nice.
 The sea looked inviting so off came the socks and in went a pair of pasty British feet.
-This must have come as quite a shock to the local sea-life but was even more shocking for me as the water wasn’t as tropical as it looked and felt like it come straight from Antarctica.
+This must have come as quite a shock to the local sea-life but was even more shocking for me as the water wasn’t as tropical as it looked and felt like it had come straight from Antarctica.

 We continued heading south for a good while before stopping at the Eurobodalla Regional Botanical Gardens.
 After being suitably revived by a cup of tea and pecan slice we set off exploring the gardens.
 The grounds are quite extensive and we spent a fair while wandering around with me looking for snakes and Neena communing with the trees.
 To Neena’s relief and my disappointment we didn’t find any snakes, but we did spot lots of trees.